MicrosoftDocs/azure-docs/articles/azure-web-pubsub/tutorial-build-chat.md

     }
     ```

-In the above code, we use the service client to broadcast a notification message to all and indicate whom is joined.
+In the above code, we use the service client to broadcast a notification message to all of whom is joined.

 # [JavaScript](#tab/javascript)